maryadepoju98/maryadepoju98.github.io/index.md

 | simple                         | warning lights not readable at times |
 | trip tracker                   |                                      |
 | current gear shift noticeable  |                                      |

+- A trip tracker will help the driver get a good gauge of their gallon per gas.
+- A noticable gear shift is important because a lot of drivers changing the gear shift without looking because it is second nature but having it right infront of them ensures they are in the right mode.
+- The warning lights are not readable at a relaxed position in the driver seat which can cause a slight inconvience to the driver.

 -   **2014 Toyota Rav4** ![toyotaRav4](https://user-images.githubusercontent.com/43687054/115165267-b5b22900-a072-11eb-9e89-5582b299a1ca.jpeg)